 A report by KPMG, Climbing the Curve, found that 69% of owners say poor contractor performance is the single biggest reason for project underperformance.
 For those in the industry, it may be unsurprising that large projects often take an astounding 20% longer to finish than scheduled and exceed budgets by up to 80%.
-The same McKinsey report highlights that while economic productivity has risen overall, construction labor productivity has failed to keep up entirely.
+The same McKinsey report highlights that while economic productivity has risen overall, construction labour productivity has failed to keep up entirely.

 Along those lines, a World Economic Forum study found that a 1% reduction in construction costs could save society $100 billion globally.
-Paired with 44% of firms reporting increased construction prices due to labor shortages, a clear picture is set: the construction industry is in a productivity crisis.
+Paired with 44% of firms reporting increased construction prices due to labour shortages, a clear picture is set: the construction industry is in a productivity crisis.

 Risk concerns and rework

 Self-perform and subcontractors take on over 90% of work on projects, meaning their businesses are hit hardest by the productivity crisis, as the weight of project performance falls on their shoulders.